 Do Not Leave Your Computer Unlocked When Unattended.
-When Stepping Away From Your Computer At Any Time (Even If For Just A Short Period Of Time), Make Sure Your Screen Is Locked And Password-Protected.
-Do Not Rely On The Screensaver Automatically Locking Your Computer After A Certain Amount Of Time.
+When Stepping Away from Your Computer at Any Time (Even if for a Short Period of Time), Make Sure Your Screen is Locked and Password-Protected.
+Do Not Rely on the Screensaver Automatically Locking Your Computer After a Certain Amount of Time.

-Immediately Report To Administration Any Irregularities, Alerts, Or Errors Flagged By Your Computer.
-No One From Administration Will Ever Ask You For Your Password.
-If You Have Any Questions About These Procedures, Please Ask For Assistance.
+Immediately Report to Administration Any Irregularities, Alerts, or Errors Flagged by Your Computer.
+No One from Administration Will Ever Ask You for Your Password.
+If You Have Any Questions About These Procedures, Please Ask for Assistance.